Cost of living · Jacksonville, Florida · 2026

 How much does housing cost in Jacksonville?

 A 2-bedroom apartment in Jacksonville costs approximately $1,658 per month based on HUD Fair Market Rent data.
-Housing makes up about 21% of the total monthly budget.
+At about 42% of the monthly needs budget, housing is the largest cost category here.

 Is Jacksonville more expensive than the national average?